digithree/ollama-rag/README.md

 - Your computer is a Mac or Linux.
 It will run on Windows probably with some light tweaks
 - Ollama is installed, see https://ollama.com/download
 - Your base model(s) is in installed, e.g. the defaults are `qwen` and `mistral`.
 Use `ollama run qwen` for example to fetch the binary, it is a few Gb
-- Python 3+ is installed and available in the environment
+- Python 3+ is installed and available in the environment, use `pyenv` for the best results

 ### Install

+`pyenv` was used by the developer and configured for Python 3.10.2

-- Install Python dependencies using `pip3 install -r requirements.txt` (or just `pip` if you don't have mulitple Python versions installed locally)
+- Install Python dependencies using `pip install -r requirements.txt`
 - (Optional) `ddgr` for websearch, a shell client for the DuckDuckGo search engine.
 See https://github.com/jarun/ddgr but you can also [install with Brew](https://formulae.brew.sh/formula/ddgr)

 ### Configure

 _Make sure Ollama service is running before configuring._

-- `python3 setup.py` - this will prompt you for details on the agent to create it.
+- `python setup.py` - this will prompt you for details on the agent to create it.
 It writes to `config.json` which is required by the main scripts `converse.py` and `app.py`.
 If you want to run it again, delete any existing `config.json`
 - (optional) scrape PDFs.
 See section on this below

 ### Run